By Mary Politi, PhD, Associate Professor, Department of Surgery, School of Medicine

 A large body of evidence continues to demonstrate that health insurance access improves health outcomes, including chronic disease prevention, illness management, medication adherence, mental health, and mortality.
 As states across the country prepare for open enrollment in 2018, with limited federal resources and the potential for cuts to subsidies and cost-sharing, focusing on disseminating application checklists and free, accessible, evidence-tested consumer support can better engage consumers through the process of selecting insurance to improve access to care and numerous, widespread health outcomes.

 This post is part of the “Transforming Healthcare in Missouri” series of the Institute for Public Health’s blog.
-Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: decision support, enrollment, health insurance, healthcare, Transforming Healthcare in Missouri
+Subscribe to email updates or follow us on Twitter and Facebook to receive notifications about our latest blog posts.Tags: Enrollment, Health Care, Health Insurance, Transforming Healthcare in Missouri